 In recent years, there has been a resurgence of interest in number theory, driven by advancements in computing and cryptography.
 One significant trend is the development of more efficient factorization algorithms.
 While finding the factors of a small number like 54 is straightforward, factoring large numbers with hundreds or thousands of digits is a complex computational problem.

 The security of many cryptographic systems, such as RSA, relies on the difficulty of factoring large composite numbers into their prime factors.
 The development of quantum computing poses a potential threat to these systems.
-Shor’s algorithm, a quantum algorithm, can factor large numbers exponentially faster than the best-known classical algorithms.
+Now, shor’s algorithm, a quantum algorithm, can factor large numbers exponentially faster than the best-known classical algorithms.
 This has spurred research into post-quantum cryptography, which aims to develop cryptographic systems that are secure against both classical and quantum computers.

 According to recent studies, students who have a strong foundation in number theory, including factors and divisibility, perform better in advanced mathematics courses.
 This underscores the importance of teaching these concepts effectively in early education.